 Cherith Sanger was a 2011-2012 UCLA Law- Sonke Health & Human Rights

 Fellow.
 Sanger is an accomplished litigator who has worked to end

 sexual and domestic violence, hate crimes, and discrimination against

 Just Detention International and Global Standards for HIV Prevention in Detention

-This project is funded with support that UCLA's Program in Global Health receives from the Ford Foundation.
+This project was funded with support that UCLA's Program in Global Health received from the Ford Foundation.

 International HIV Prevention Law Research

 ||The UCLA AIDS Institute and the UCLA Program in Global Health’s International Prevention and Policy Research for HIV/AIDS Seed Grants program awarded two research grants to Lara Stemple.
 In 2008-09 Stemple, together with law students, analyzed national-level compliance with international human rights norms related to HIV prevention in China, India, Jamaica, Kenya, Malawi, Mexico, South Africa, Thailand and Zimbabwe.
 In 2010 Stemple and UCLA School of Law researcher Emily Nagisa Keehn conducted a feasibility study for a project with Sonke Gender Justice Network to provide specialized training to African and U.S. lawyers on HIV/AIDS prevention law and policy in South Africa.|

 Health & Human Rights Workshop with University of Malawi, Chancellor College